-About the Bonnaroo Works Fund
+Bonnaroo Works Fund

 Somewhere near the top of our to-do list is “change the world.”
 So, in 2009, we created the Bonnaroo Works Fund.
-Administered by the nonprofit East Tennessee Foundation, it supports organizations and programs focused on the arts, education, environmental sustainability and other causes we believe in.
+Administered by the East Tennessee Foundation, the Bonnaroo Works Fund supports regional and national organizations with a mission of making communities healthy in areas of the arts, education, and environmental sustainability; with the goal of local reinvestment and asset building for the community we live, work, and play in.

-So far, Bonnaroo has invested over $5 million in such worthy organizations as Doctors Without Borders, Head Count, Music Cares, Conscious Alliance, Habitat for Humanity, Boys and Girls Club of America, Rock the Earth, the American Red Cross and the Sierra Club.
-Bonnaroo has also stepped up in the wake of disaster, such as the Haitian earthquake, Nashville floods and Gulf of Mexico oil spill.
+By invitation only, we also support national organizations such as Doctors Without Borders, Head Count, MusiCares, Conscious Alliance, Habitat for Humanity, Rock the Earth, the American Red Cross and the Sierra Club.
+Bonnaroo Works Fund has also stepped up to help in the wake of disasters, such as the Haitian earthquake, Nashville floods and Gulf of Mexico oil spill.

 Bonnaroo also invites local community organizations to raise funds by participating in the festival.
 Their volunteers staff the popular concession booths, and Bonnaroo in turn donates a portion of the sales to those organizations.
 During the past decade, the Coffee Country Rescue Squad, the Children’s Advocacy Center, Project Graduation, the Hands On Science Center, the Manchester Arts Center, Park Partners, Keep Coffee County Beautiful and numerous other groups have raised more than $2 million to support their activities.
 By volunteering, these devoted do-gooders also help create a better Bonnaroo, so be sure to give them a thumbs-up at the festival.